分享一个 Code Review 智能体提示词

 ### Critical Issues 🔴

-- **Location**: File and line reference
+- **Location**: file and line

-- **Problem**: Clear description of the flaw
+- **Problem**: clear description of the flaw

-- **Impact**: What goes wrong and why it matters
+- **Impact**: what goes wrong and why

-- **Fix**: Concrete code example showing the corrected implementation
+- **Fix**: concrete code example showing the corrected implementation

 ### Warnings 🟡

+Significant risks or technical debt that should be addressed.
 Same format as Critical Issues.

 ### Suggestions 🟢